Cheapest Car Insurance in Montana (October 2025)

 How to Get the Cheapest Car Insurance in Montana

-Finding the most affordable insurance companies is just the first step to getting the best rates in Montana.
-Here are proven ways to save the most on auto insurance.
+Finding the most affordable insurance companies is just the first step to getting the best rates.
+Here are proven ways to save on auto insurance.

 1. 1

-Montana’s wide geographic spread means premiums can vary between urban areas like Billings or Missoula and the many rural counties.
-Rural drivers may pay less overall, but comparing quotes from national carriers and local insurers is still essential to find the lowest price.
+Montana's wide geographic spread means premiums vary between urban areas like Billings or Missoula and rural counties.
+Rural drivers often pay less, but comparing quotes from national carriers and local insurers remains essential to find the lowest price.

 2. 2

-The state requires 25/50/20 liability coverage.
-These limits are enough to meet legal requirements but are considered low if you are involved in a serious accident.
+Montana requires 25/50/20 liability coverage.
+These limits meet legal requirements but are considered low if you're involved in a serious accident.
 Many drivers raise their limits for more protection.

 3. 3

-Montana insurers offer savings for bundling auto with home, safe-driver programs, good student performance, and paying in full.
-Because many drivers in the state cover long distances, telematics programs that monitor mileage and driving habits can provide additional discounts for those who drive safely.
+Montana insurers offer savings for bundling auto with home, safe-driver programs, good student performance and paying in full.
+Because many drivers cover long distances, telematics programs that monitor mileage and driving habits can provide additional discounts for safe drivers.

 4. 4